Moving to Work

 SCCHA identifies and outlines the agency’s Moving to Work (MTW) activities for the upcoming fiscal year in the Annual MTW Plan.
 The MTW Report compares the plan’s projected outcomes to the actual performance every year.

-Each year, SCCHA creates an Annual MTW Plan for the upcoming fiscal year.
-The Draft 2024 Annual MTW Plan, effective July 1, 2023, to June 30, 2024, will allow SCCHA to further pursue programs and activities, subject to HUD approval, that differ from the Housing Choice Voucher (Section 8) and public housing programs but that address affordable housing needs in ways that are consistent with the goals and requirements of the MTW demonstration.
+Each year, the Housing Authority creates an Annual MTW Plan for the upcoming fiscal year.
+This plans will allows to further pursue programs and activities, subject to HUD approval, that differ from the Housing Choice Voucher (Section 8) and public housing programs but that address affordable housing needs in ways that are consistent with the goals and requirements of the MTW demonstration.

 Drafting the MTW Plan